Recreational cannabis is not legal in Florida. Only medical cannabis for qualifying patients with debilitating conditions is legal.

 The Commissioner must approve any form of medical marijuana.

-As state above, under the law, smoking is not permitted, yet.
-The patient’s certifying practitionermust include the following information on the patient’s certification: the authorized brand and form of the approved medical marijuana, the administration method, and any limitations on the use of approved medical marijuana product.
 If a practitioner has a recommendation regarding dosage, it should also be included on the Certification, although a recommendation on dosage is not required.

-Moreover, the total amount of product that may be dispensed may not exceed a seventy-day supply.
+The total amount of product that may be dispensed may not exceed a seventy-day supply.

-Government issued ID or proof of residency
+• Government issued ID or proof of residency

 Your initial visit will take approximately 45 minutes to 1 hour.
 We will help you to complete all requirements to obtain your State issued Medical Marijuana Registry ID card.